Anti-Heros (band)

 Despite the band's vocal admonishment of racism, their association with such ideals has long been a topic of contention among fans.
-Their theme song, "Anti-Hero," featured as a standard in their live set, is set to the tune of "Anti-Social," a song by Skrewdriver, one of the first and most prominent white power skinhead bands (although the song has no racist lyrics).
-The Anti-Heros were involved in a lawsuit against New Line Cinema for using the band's logo in the film American History X against the band's will (as they did not want to be associated with white supremacists).
+The band were involved in a lawsuit against New Line Cinema for using the band's logo in the film American History X against the band's will (as they did not want to be associated with white supremacists).
 Following the lawsuit, the logo was removed from all subsequent releases of the film.

-Their last studio release, 1999's "Underneath the Underground," was produced by Lars Frederiksen of Rancid fame.

 Noah owns GMM Records.
 GMM Records released some of Dropkick Murphys' earliest recordings, as well as bands such as Iron Cross, Oxymoron, Agnostic Front, The Ducky Boys, The Templars and One Way System.

+Beginning in 2023, the band began touring again after an extensive hiatus.
+They had their first live performance in twenty-one years on May 27, 2023.